 PS Now has been around in some form or another since 2014, when Sony first began its closed beta of the streaming service in the US, Europe, and Japan.
 It saw a full public release later in 2015, and has been developed and added to in the years since.

-For that you get access to a wide array of games, with Sony having grown its offering from 80 titles at launch to over 650 today.
+For that you get access to a wide array of games, with Sony having grown its offering from 80 titles at launch to over 800 today.
 Its eclectic offering varies between classic titles like Ico, Shadow of the Colossus and Gravity Rush, and more recent AAA games like Batman: Arkham trilogy, The Last of Us, Heavy Rain, Borderlands 2, and Red Dead Redemption.
 Recent additions include God of War and GTA 5 too.

 Any PS4 owner can trial the service for free for seven days before being charged for a month's use, meaning you can try out how well your internet connection can run the service before committing to payments.